The 8 principles of The Data Protection Act & GDPR

 Under the DPA 2018 compliance, the ICO can fine the controller up to 17m GBP or 4% of global turnover consistent with GDPR.

-Another good source on this topic Data protection act 2018 – BBC bite-size article.
+Another good source is the Data protection act 2018 – BBC bite-size article.

 Conclusion